- May 24, 2016

 Platforms

-Tropico 5 is a single player and multiplayer economy role playing game with comedy, economy and historical themes.
+Tropico 5 is a single player and multiplayer open world city builder game with comedy, economy and historical themes.
 It was developed by Haemimont Games and was released on May 24, 2016.
-It received mostly positive reviews from both critics and players.
+It received positive reviews from critics and mostly positive reviews from players.

 - Tropico 5 offers a fun and humorous take on city-building, allowing players to experience the challenges of being a dictator while managing resources and citizen happiness.